banasibb/PyCity-Schools-Challenge/README.md

 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
 - After removing the 461 9th graders from Thomas High School, the total number of students included in the analysis dropped to 38,709
+- The original percentage of students passing math was 74.98% and changed to 74.76%. <br />
+- The original percentage of students passing reading was 85.81% and changed to 86.83%. <br />
+- The original percentage of students passing math and reading was 65.17% and changed to 64.85% <br />